juev/awesome-stars/README.md

 - [tailscale/sqlite](https://github.com/tailscale/sqlite) – work in progress
 - [tailscale/tailscale](https://github.com/tailscale/tailscale) – The easiest, most secure way to use WireGuard and 2FA.
 - [tailscale/tailscale-client-go](https://github.com/tailscale/tailscale-client-go) – A client implementation for the Tailscale HTTP API
+- [talostrading/sonic](https://github.com/talostrading/sonic) – Sonic is a Go library for network and I/O programming that provides developers with a consistent asynchronous model, with a focus on achieving the lowest possible latency and jitter in Go.
 - [tdewolff/minify](https://github.com/tdewolff/minify) – Go minifiers for web formats
 - [teh-cmc/go-internals](https://github.com/teh-cmc/go-internals) – A book about the internals of the Go programming language.
 - [teivah/100-go-mistakes](https://github.com/teivah/100-go-mistakes) – 📖 100 Go Mistakes and How to Avoid Them